KennethLG/nestjs-nextjs-project-example/README.md

 # Technical Test Result

 This project is the result of a technical test.
-It consists of a simple application with a frontend and a backend.
+It consists of a simple application that shows a list of my favorite videogames including a search bar to filter by name or description.

 ## Getting Started